My LGBT+ experience at the University of Sheffield

 He later went on to study for a Phd there; through that, he secured a job as a physics lecturer.

-The experiences of lesbian, gay, bisexual and transgender people have changed significantly over that time, with civil partnerships and then, since 2014, same-sex marriage, and he says things at the institution have changed too.
+The experiences of lesbian, gay, bi and transgender people have changed significantly over that time, with civil partnerships and then, since 2014, same-sex marriage, and he says things at the institution have changed too.

 “It has always been supportive, but very quietly,” he says.
 “But in the past few years, the institution has started to openly say: ‘We will not tolerate this [discrimination].’”